 Objective 1.
 Evaluation of relationships between housing system and measures of milk quality, udder health, udder hygiene and milk production.
-As most measures of aerobic culture data were not normally distributed even after log transformation, a Kruskal-Wallis test was used to compare cfu counts between the three facility types.
-Statistical significance was declared at P ≤0.05.
+As most measures of aerobic culture data were not normally distributed even after log transformation, a Kruskal-Wallis test was used to compare cfu counts of bacteria from bulk tank milk between the three facility types.
+Statistical significance for this test was declared at P ≤0.05.
+Multiple attempts were made using multivariable analysis to compare the four aerobic culture outcomes for bulk tank milk, but all modeling approaches suffered from over-parametrization even when data was log transformed and were not pursued further.

 Independent farm-level predictors from the herd-management questionnaire offered to the multivariable models are described in Table 1.
 Continuous variables underwent correlation analysis to identify predictor variables that were highly correlated (correlation coefficient ≥0.60), and unconditional associations among categorical variables were evaluated using a Pearson’s chi-squared or Fischer’s Exact test as appropriate (P ≤0.05).
 An ANOVA was used to check for correlation between numeric continuous variables and categorical variables (P ≤0.05).
 When a categorical variable had multiple groups with a small number of observations in each, groups were combined when biologically reasonable to have all categories of predictor variables contain at least five observations.
 If any predictor had only one observation in a group and there was no way to combine groups in a logical way, it was excluded from further analysis (but listed in descriptive statistic tables, Supplemental Tables S1-S4).

 Univariate linear regression was performed in R using the “lme4” package to investigate the unconditional relationship between the six udder health and production outcomes (BTSCC, avg.
 SCS, newSCS, elevSCS, chronSCS, STD 150-day milk) and two hygiene outcomes (mean hygiene score, proportion of dirty udders) for each farm and the previously-described herd-level independent variables.
 The two udder hygiene metrics (proportion dirty udders and average udder hygiene score) were used as both predictor variables (in models for other outcome variables) and outcome variables in models of their own.
 Any explanatory variable that was unconditionally associated with 1 or more of the outcomes of interest at P <0.20 was then offered into a multivariable model investigating the relationship between the udder health and production or hygiene outcome and the herd-level predictor variables.
 If any predictor variables were found to be correlated with each other at the previously described cut-offs, the one with the more highly significant relationship from univariate analysis was offered to the multivariable model when appropriate.
 The two udder hygiene metrics were highly correlated (derived from the same data), so whichever one had a smaller P-value from the univariate analysis was chosen for inclusion in the model-building process.
 Facility type was forced into these multivariable models, as it was the primary explanatory predictor of interest.
 A backward stepwise variable selection process was then used, with the least significant variables being removed one by one until all remaining predictors had P ≤0.10.
-Final models were selected based on lowest Akaike information criteria, and an F-test to compare the final model to the model with facility type as the only predictor.
+Final models were selected based on lowest Akaike information criteria, and an F-test to compare the final model to the model with facility type as the only predictor (significance declared at P ≤0.05).
+Overall statistical significance for facility type (the main predictor of interest) was declared at P ≤ 0.05.
 The multivariable modelling approach described above aimed to investigate the conditional relationship between facility type and the eight outcomes of interest while controlling for different farm management practices, housing characteristics, milking procedures and mastitis control practices.